- Symptoms & Signs

 - Weakness or numbness in an extremity

-What is the treatment and management of atrial fibrillation symptoms?
+What is the treatment for atrial fibrillation symptoms?

 Treatment and management of symptoms of atrial fibrillation by either restoring the abnormal heart rhythm back to normal, or by controlling the abnormally fast rate.